udo-munk/Arduino8080/README.md

 After much reading what is available I decided to use Adafruit FRAM SPI memory.
 These are said to be fast, writable like normal RAM without tearing it down like flash or EEPROM.
 And it even is persistent memory, which keeps contents without power.
-And Adafruit provides the low level library to drive the FRAM's via SPI, no need yet to get into the low level stuff my self.
+Also Adafruit provides a library to drive the FRAM via SPI, so we don't have to understand all the low level details of this.

 Today my modules arrived, soldered in the header for usage on a breadboard and connected it to the Arduino Nano.
 Adafruit also provides some example